crybapp/portal/README.md

 * `@cryb/web`
 * `@cryb/aperture`

-You also need to install the required dependencies, by running `yarn`
+You also need to install the required dependencies by running `yarn`

 Ensure that `.env.example` is either copied and renamed to `.env`, or is simply renamed to `.env`.